seerseven/YGG-APP-TEST/readme.md

 ## Usage

-To create a new project with the selected boilerplate, use the following command:
+To create a new project, use the following command:

 ```bash
 ygg-test my-new-app